Ivan Reali

-Ivan Reali (born 2 January 1991) is an Italian footballer who plays as a left midfielder for Promozione club Terracina.
+Ivan Reali (born 2 January 1991) is an Italian footballer who plays as a left winger.

 Career

 Youth career

 Born in Sora, the Province of Frosinone, Lazio, Reali started his career at Arce, located in the town of the same name, also in the Province of Frosinone.
 Reali played for Arce's Giovanissimi U15 team.
 He then left for A.S.D.
 Savio S.r.l., from Rome, capital of Italy and Lazio region.
 Reali was the losing semifinalists of Lazio regional Allievi Fascia B league to S.S.
 Lazio.
 He was selected to Lazio region Allievi (literally Student) representative team in March 2007.

 In July 2007 he was signed by F.C.
 Internazionale Milano.
 He won the champion of Allievi Nazionali league with the under-17 team in 2008.
 In August 2008 he left for Vicenza.
 That transfer window Inter signed Jean Mbida (co-ownership) and Renan Wagner (loan, €20,000) from Vicenza and transferred Nicolas Giani (co-ownership), Ivan Fatić (loan), Reali (loan) and Renato Ricci (loan) to Vicenza, made Inter paid Vicenza around €79,500 in net in that window.
 In August 2009 Inter transferred Reali to Vicenza on free transfer, and made a write-down of around €23,000 for the residual value of his contract.
 With Vicenza, he spent 2 seasons in Primavera (literally Spring) under-20 team from 2008 to 2010.